MLopez-Ibanez/eaf/README.md

 the directory `inst/` (after installation, these files can be found at the directory printed by the R command `system.file(package="eaf")`):

- * `scripts/eaf` : This C program computes the empirical attainment function in 2 dimensions.
-It is NOT required by the other programs, but it is provided as a useful command-line utility.
-This version is based on the original code written by Carlos M. Fonseca available at http://www.tik.ee.ethz.ch/pisa/.
-Another version of the code that handles three dimensions is available at [Prof. Fonseca's website](http://eden.dei.uc.pt/~cmfonsec/software.html#aft).
  * `scripts/eafplot` : Perl script to plot summary attainment surfaces.
  * `scripts/eafdiff` : Perl script to plot the differences between the EAFs of two input sets.
  * `extdata/` : Examples of utilization of the above programs.
 These are discussed in the corresponding [book chapter](#LopPaqStu09emaa) [1].

+In addition, the source code contains the following under `src/`:
+ * `src/eaf` : This C program computes the empirical attainment function in 2 dimensions.
+It is NOT required by the other programs, but it is provided as a useful command-line utility.
+This version is based on the original code written by Carlos M. Fonseca available at http://www.tik.ee.ethz.ch/pisa/.
+Another version of the code that handles three dimensions is available at [Prof. Fonseca's website](http://eden.dei.uc.pt/~cmfonsec/software.html#aft).
+ * `src/mo-tools` : Several tools for working with multi-objective data.

 For more information, consult the `README` files at each subdirectory.